 The Organization regularly monitors liquidity available to meet its operating needs and other contractual commitments.
 For purposes of analyzing resources available to meet general expenditures over a 12-month period, the Organization considers all expenditures related to its ongoing program service activities as well as the conduct of services undertaken to support those activities to be general expenditures.
-Financial assets available for general expenditure, that is, without donor restriction or other restrictions limiting their use within one year of the statement of financial position comprise the following at June 30, 2020:
+Financial assets available for general expenditure, that is, without donor restriction or other restrictions limiting their use within one year of the statements of financial position comprise the following at June 30:

-Cash and cash equivalents \$ 205,659 Total financial assets \$ 205,659
+2021 2020 Total financial assets \$ 197,665 \$ 205,659